 If it’s working correctly then you should see an HTML string of the Google home page returned.
 If it works then you can check the same code using the Facebook API:

 <?php $ch = curl_init(); curl_setopt($ch, CURLOPT_URL, 'https://graph.facebook.com/nike/posts?access_token=439271626171835|-V79s0TIUVsjj_5lgc6ydVvaFZ8'); curl_setopt($ch, CURLOPT_RETURNTRANSFER, 1); curl_setopt($ch, CURLOPT_TIMEOUT, 20); curl_setopt($ch, CURLOPT_SSL_VERIFYPEER, false); $feedData = curl_exec($ch); curl_close($ch); var_dump($feedData); ?>

-You see a string or JSON data returned – Success: Everything is working correctly
+You see a string or JSON data returned (even if it’s a Facebook error message) – Success: Everything is working correctly

 “bool(false)” is displayed – Failed: This means that your site wasn’t able to connect to the Facebook API URL

 You see a blank screen or a fatal PHP error – Failed: This means that cURL isn’t enabled successfully on your server

 Note, if the first test using the Google URL works successfully but the Facebook API URL does not then it means that something on your website is blocking the connection to the Facebook API.

 Still have questions?
 We are here to help you succeed.Open a support ticket